-|List||It is used to represent a list of objects that can be accessed by index.|
+|List||It is useful to represent a list of objects that can be accessed by an index.|

-|Queue||It is used to represent a FIFO (First in, First Out) collection of objects.|
+|Queue||It is useful to represent a FIFO (First In, First Out) collection of objects.|

-|Stack||It is used to represent a LIFO (Last in, First Out) collection of objects.|
+|Stack||It is useful to represent a LIFO (Last In, First Out) collection of objects.|

-|SortedList<K, V>||It is used to represent a collection of key/value pairs that are sorted by a key.|
+|SortedList<K, V>||It is useful to represent a collection of key/value pairs that are sorted by a key.|

-|Dictionary<K, V>||It is used to represent a collection of key/value pairs that are organized based on the key.|
+|Dictionary<K, V>||It is useful to represent a collection of key/value pairs organized based on the key.|

-|Hashset||It is used to store a non-duplicate elements.|
+|HashSet||It is useful to store non-duplicate elements.|